LancasterAlexUofU/sheet/Formula/README.md

 The Formula class handles formulas in infix formula notation, given as string, and ensures that the formula is has the proper syntax of a formula.

+The Formula class also contains an evaluator for formulas and returns a double result of the formula.
+The evaluator uses lookup to handle variable values, so even non-number values can be computed as long as variable values are defined.

 ### Examples of valid formulas are the following: